-Croatia, a rapidly blossoming holiday destination, is the ultimate 2023 getaway.
-Travel is back – and 2023 is expected to be better than ever.
-Croatia was one of the first countries in 2020 to fully re-open (without quarantine!) to tourists and I can’t think of a better European destination to visit right now.
-You’ve been patiently waiting to travel, so take that dream trip you’ve always been waiting on!
+Croatia, a rapidly blossoming holiday destination, is the ultimate up-and-coming getaway.
+In fact, I can’t think of a better European destination to visit right now.
+It’s the perfect place to take that dream trip you’ve always been waiting on!

-Croatia, known for its pristine Mediterranean beaches, epic medieval fortresses – many of which are featured in Game of Thrones – has seen a drastic increase in tourists over the last couple years (apart from 2020 of course).
+Croatia, known for its pristine Mediterranean beaches, epic medieval fortresses – many of which are featured in Game of Thrones – has seen a drastic increase in tourists over the last couple years.

 And there’s never been a better time to visit Croatia, especially considering how easy it is to visit right now.

 More direct flight options to Croatia than ever before

 Have I already told you how easy it is to get to Croatia?
-United has officially announced its direct flights to Croatia, but you’ll have to fly out of EWR – my least favorite New York area airport.
+United offers direct flights to Croatia from Newark (EWR) to Dubrovnik (DBV).

 It’s also super easy to take a transiting flight through Europe to get to Croatia, like with Delta and Air France/KLM.

 What’s it like to drive across Croatia?
 Is it possible to do a one-way road trip with a rental car?